How to Plan a Destination Elopement in Europe

 Destination Elopement Packages

-One more thing to consider when you’re eloping in Europe – your photographer may need a work visa, so make sure they’re up to date on all the legal requirements.
+One more thing to consider when you’re eloping in Europe - your photographer may need a work visa, so make sure they’re up to date on all the legal requirements.
 Luckily I know someone with a work visa, who’s got her passport ready and can help you plan your elopement!
-Contact me, and let’s talk about destination elopement packages, eloping in Europe, and how we can make sure you get the one of a kind wedding day you’re dreaming of.
+Get in touch to learn more about the destination elopement packages and how we'll create your perfect elopement in Europe.